EvanHerman/WP-SVG-Icons-WordPress-Plugin/README.md

 === WordPress Icons - SVG ===
 Contributors: eherman24
 Donate link: http://evan-herman.com/
 Tags: wordpress, icons, evan, herman, icon, set, svg, wp, icomoon, ico, moon, wp, zoom, wp-zoom, wpzoom, broccolidry, metoicons, iconic, plugin, responsive, bootstrap, font, awesome, font awesome, twitter, glyphicons, glyph, web, font, webfont
 Requires at least: 3.0.1
 Tested up to: 3.7

-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will install 500+ SVG glyph icons for use on your site.
 Users can use the provided code in posts, themes and templates.

 == Description ==
 **Demo Page**

-<a href="http://evan-herman.com/wp-svg-icon-set-1-example/">Check out the Included Icons</a>
+<a href="http://evan-herman.com/wp-svg-icons/">Check Out The Plugin Demo Page</a>

 I originally created this plugin for my own personal use on client projects.
 After witnessing the power of this plugin first hand, I wanted to give a little something back to the community who have helped me through the years.
 The 'WordPress SVG Icon Set' is extremely